Is mortgage interest tax deductible?

 Owning a home can have tax benefits.
 The benefits can be different for your federal and state taxes.
 States often have specific rules for which mortgage costs are and aren’t tax deductible.
 And how you file your taxes can impact which tax deductions you may be able to claim.

 To better understand whether you can deduct your mortgage interest and other mortgage costs from your taxes, talk to your tax professional.
 Here is an overview of which mortgage costs might be tax deductible for you in 2023.

 Is mortgage interest tax deductible?

 Current IRS rules allow many homeowners to deduct up to the first $750,000 of their home mortgage interest costs from their taxes.
 Homeowners who are married but filing separately may be allowed to deduct up to the first $350,000 of their mortgage interest costs.
-There are higher limits for homeowners who got mortgages before December 16, 2017.
+Higher limits exist for homeowners who received mortgages before December 16, 2017.

 Keep in mind that you generally need to itemize your tax deductions, rather than taking the standard deduction, to claim your mortgage interest costs on your tax returns.
 Talk to your tax professional about which choice may be better for you.
 Also, remember that deducting your mortgage interest is typically most beneficial in the beginning of your loan term.
 That’s because most mortgages are structured so that more of your monthly bill goes towards interest payments in the early years of the loan.
 In later years, your interest payments are usually smaller and so your potential tax deductions can be smaller, too.

-At the beginning of tax season, you will receive a Year End Statement (Form 1098) from your mortgage servicing company.
+At the beginning of tax season, you will receive a Year-End Statement (Form 1098) from your mortgage servicing company.
 This form documents the mortgage interest you paid in the previous year.
-You will need to know how much mortgage interest you paid in a year in order to calculate how much you may be able to deduct from your taxes.
-Learn how to get your mortgage interest 1098 form.
+You will need to know how much mortgage interest you paid in a year to calculate how much you may be able to deduct from your taxes.
+Learn how to access your mortgage interest 1098 form.